The 30 Most Fascinating Unsolved Mysteries in America

 OK, so this one’s definitely way out there in crazy conspiracy theory land.
 But hey, why not?
 Just for fun, we’ll bring it up.

 There are many questions, from the source of mysterious shadows to why there’s a rock labeled with a “C” (the same way props are labeled on movie sets) to how the American flag, placed on the moon by Armstrong and fellow Apollo 11 pilot Buzz Aldrin, seems to ripple in the breeze.
-NASA of course continues to deny a moon-landing hoax, and Aldrin once punched a guy in the face for bringing up the conspiracy theory.
-And if you’d like to see the moon up closer for yourself, you might be able to book a room in Russia’s luxury space hotel.
+NASA, of course, continues to deny a moon-landing hoax, and Aldrin once punched a guy in the face for bringing up the conspiracy theory.